DanielDu9453/SoC-lab4/README.md

 2. "Source run_sim" to start simulation
 3. "Source run_clean" to clean up the simulation results

-You can use the .vcd waveform file to debug your design.
+You can use gtkwave and load the waveform file (*.vcd) to debug your design.